 There are targeted offers to earn Membership Rewards for doing nothing more than enrolling in Pay Over Time.
 They are incredibly lucrative and 100% worth doing.

-These offers can even outweigh the annual fee of your card.
-For example, the Amex Green Card comes with a $150 annual fee.
-If you are targeted for a 30,000 Membership Rewards Pay Over Time offer, the bonus points can be worth more than $150, depending on how you use them.
+If you are targeted for a 20,000 Membership Rewards Pay Over Time offer, the bonus points can be worth hundreds of dollars, depending on how you use them.
 Just make sure you unenroll afterward, so you don't accidentally end up carrying a balance.

-Additionally, if you aren't sure whether Pay Over Time is for you, trying it out with a bonus offer attached is a great opportunity.
-The points you earn can be quite valuable, you get a chance to check out the feature, and then if/when you aren't using it any longer, you know how to unenroll.
+If you aren't sure whether Pay Over Time is for you, a bonus offer is a great opportunity to try it out.
+The points you earn can be quite valuable, and you get a chance to check out the feature.
+Then, if/when you aren't using it any longer, you know how to turn it off.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.